emtee40/fdroid-wiki/FAQ.md

 #### Finding updates

-First, F-Droid checks for app updates existing.
-To see if the update has been detected, look at the app in the [metadata](https://gitlab.com/fdroid/fdroiddata/-/tree/master/metadata) directory of fdroiddata (for example, in F-Droid's case the file is [org.fdroid.fdroid](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/org.fdroid.fdroid.yml)).
+First, F-Droid checks for app updates.
+To see if the update has been detected, look at the app in the [metadata](https://gitlab.com/fdroid/fdroiddata/-/tree/master/metadata) directory of fdroiddata _(for example, in F-Droid's case the file is [org.fdroid.fdroid](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/org.fdroid.fdroid.yml))_.
 The list of known versions is listed under the `Builds` key.

-If the latest version isn't under `Builds` yet, `checkupdates` either hasn't found the build yet, or automatic updates aren't enabled for the app.
+If the latest version isn't under `Builds` yet, `checkupdates` either hasn't found the build yet, automatic updates aren't enabled for the app or something changed in the source code and it can't be detected.
 Please give it at least 2 days and check [fdroiddata](https://gitlab.com/fdroid/fdroiddata) `Issues` and `Merge Requests` to see if anyone is working on it.

 #### Build cycle

 Each build cycle starts at a certain fdroiddata commit.
-At https://monitor.f-droid.org/builds/build you can see the current cycle.
+At https://monitor.f-droid.org/builds/running you can see the current cycle.

-If you're lucky, you may already see your app under `Succcesful builds` (or `Failed builds`).
+If you're lucky, you may already see your app under `Succcesful builds` _(or `Failed builds`)_.
 If the build failed, usually a fixed version will be tried the next build cycle or upstream will be contacted if the F-Droid team can't fix the build failure themselves.

 If your app isn't listed, it either hasn't been built yet or will be part of the next cycle.
 On the webpage under `fdroiddata version` you can see which commit is currently building.
 Click this link and go to the app's entry in `metadata` again.
 If the latest version is under `Builds`, it is part of this cycle.
 If not, it will be part of the next cycle.

 #### Signing

-After a few days (on average about 3), someone will sign all the built apps on an airgapped machine and push the signed APK files to the F-Droid repository.
+After a few days _(on average about 3)_, someone will sign all the built apps on an air-gapped machine and push the signed APK files to the F-Droid repository.
 You can tell this happened from an fdroiddata commit with the name [Update known apks](https://gitlab.com/fdroid/fdroiddata/-/commits/master?search=Update+known+apks).
 After this, a new cycle starts.

 ## Merge Requests

 ### Why do we always ask for static values on versionCode/versionName in `build.gradle`?

-The chckupdate CI job has to check \~3350 repositories for updates continuously.
-If we spend, for example, as little as 30 seconds for each, this will be 28 hours.
+The checkupdate CI job has to check \~3350 repositories for updates continuously.
+If we spend, for example, as little as 30 seconds for each, this will be \~28 hours.
 Thus, updates checking needs to be fast.
 We cannot afford launching a virtual machine _(like we do for building apps)_ for that.

-Those constraints impose a big limitation: we can't run build.gradle to find new values of versionCode and versionName because this is untrusted code.
+These constraints impose a big limitation: we can't run build.gradle to find new values of versionCode and versionName because this is untrusted code.
 We can only rely on static analysis of build.gradle contents.
 Currently fdroidserver recognizes versionCode and versionName only when they are defined as literals.

 ### How can I trigger the bot/build to run again?